Infant colic: what are the symptoms and how can it be relieved?

 • An appearance and disappearance before the age of 5 months;

-• An absence of identified disease.
+• No identified disease.

-What causes infant colic?
+What are the causes of infant colic?

 What are the symptoms of infant colic?